bowerth/bowerth.github.io/_posts/technical/2015-01-25-emacs-configuration.md

 - `M-x run-skewer`
 - open browser at `http://127.0.0.1:8080/skewer/demo`
 - select blocks of JS buffer and evaluate with `C-x C-e`
+- `M-x skewer-repl` or `C-c C-z` to open REPL into the browser

+Other commands:

+- `C-M-x` Evaluate the top-level form around the point
+- `C-c C-k` Load the current buffer

 #### Passing external files using `simple-httpd`